 - Be Organized

 - Try, Try Again

 - Need more Cricut Inspiration?
 Be sure to check out ALL our Cricut projects, tutorials, and informational posts here.

 - Check out these other favorites from Clarks Condensed:

 Interesting in talking with other Cricut business owners?
 Make sure you join our NEW Facebook group that is focused on just that!

 Yes!
 You can.
+This particular business can be a profitable Cricut business in terms of production cost.
 There are MANY people who make money with the assistance of their Cricut machine.

-With the Internet being as big as it is, it’s easier than ever to get your products out there and reach a huge audience – but there are also still PLENTY of opportunities to make money locally as well.
+With the Internet being as big as it is, it’s easier than ever to get your products out there and reach a huge audience with a quick search – but there are also still PLENTY of opportunities to make money locally as well.

 The amount of money you can make varies significantly based on what you are selling, the time you invest, and your marketing.